smackers/smack/README.md

    ```

    If everything goes well, you should now have lib/libsmack.a and lib/smack.so
-   (or smack.dylib on MacOS) in the SMACK installation directory.
+   (or smack.dylib on MacOS, or smack.dll on Cygwin) in the SMACK installation
+   directory.

 4. Copy SMACK's bin scripts to the installation directory: